Home Closed Back Headphone Reviews AudioQuest NightOwl Carbon Review – Life Goes On

 Final Word & Update

-If you’re looking for headphones like these with more emphasis on the bass and/or hip-hop, check out my complete guide:
+If you’re looking for headphones that have the right amount of bass emphasis, check out my complete guide:

 NEXT: THE BEST HEADPHONES FOR HIP-HOP